idaholab/moose/framework/doc/content/source/mfem/solvers/MFEMHypreBoomerAMG.md

 ## Overview

-Defines and builds an `mfem::HypreBoomerAMG` solver to use as an preconditioner or solver to solve the MFEM equation system.
+Defines and builds an `mfem::HypreBoomerAMG` solver to use as a preconditioner or solver to solve the MFEM equation system.

 ## Example Input File Syntax